rvichery/nuage-vsc-installer/README.md

         - 10.21.0.253 (optional)
       domain: yourdomain.com
 ```
-  * A system IP, used to identify the VSC in a "cluster".
-The system IP is also used to configure the BGP peering.
+  * (Optionally) A system IP, used to identify the VSC in a "cluster".
+The system IP is used to configure the BGP peering.
+If the system IP is omitted, the control IP will be used as the source IP for the BGP peering.
 ```
     system_ip: 1.1.1.1
 ```